VerifiedInc/id-verification-demo-client/README.md

 Just merging changes to `main` will trigger automated deployments to dev.

 ### Sandbox
-To release version of this project to sandbox push a tag with a preceding `v`.
+To release version of this project to sandbox create a Github release with a preceding `v`.
 This will trigger an automated deployment to sandbox.